Where To Eat And Drink In The BerkshiresFor when you need a reprieve from city life, or just a break from leaf-peeping.

 Guido’s is a little like Whole Foods in that there’s a wide variety of local, organic produce for sale.
 But the comparisons fall short after that because there isn’t a gazillion-dollar CEO in charge, and you don’t have to scan a QR code at checkout to get a five cent discount on an $8 shot of cold-pressed coconut-hemp juice.
 We’re not bitter, Jeff.
 In any case, if you’re looking for great ingredients, either to snack on or to use for a home-cooked meal, then head to Guido’s.
 The fruit, vegetable, meat, and seafood offerings are all excellent.

-We’ve tried a lot of ice cream over the years (and there are certainly some pretty unique flavors out there), so we’re comfortable self-proclaiming our expertise.
+We’ve tried a lot of ice cream over the years, so we’re comfortable self-proclaiming our expertise.
 And our adept selves are telling you that you need to grab some scoops at SoCo Creamery.
 They’re incredibly rich, but in a way that still allows for flavors to come through.
 Opt for the espresso cookie or Mexicali chocolate, if you’re looking for a “That’s surprisingly good!” time, but virtually everything is great here.